RobinLinus/prime-counting-function/README.md

 In comparison, our single-threaded, unoptimized JavaScript implementation counts the primes below 10^10 in **0.5 seconds** on an Intel Core i7 (4 x 2.9 GHz).

-In the code there are benchmarks you can run on your machine.
+You can run the benchmarks on your machine.
+Open the console.
 For example, the command
 ```
 benchmark(10, 455052511)
 ```